MrAndroi/ComposeMapsPicker/README.md

-The Maps Picker library is a powerful Android tool that allows users to seamlessly pick their location on a map while providing customization options for map appearance and handling location permissions.
+The Maps Picker library is a powerful Android tool that allows users to seamlessly pick their location on a map while providing customization options for map appearance and handling location permissions, Getting location info in several languages.

 This library simplifies the process of obtaining user location and offers numerous features for your Android app.

 ## Screenshot